 You might have noted to this point I have not used the words “leader” or “leadership” even one time.
 The most effective CEOs lead by inspiring their team to execute coordinated strategies and plans consistent with the company vision and core values.
 Thus, leadership is implicit in all that has been stated in this treatise.

-The effective CEO addresses all three components whether personally or through the help of others because that foundation makes or breaks the progress and success of the enterprise.
+Getting Help The effective CEO addresses all three components whether personally or through the help of others because that foundation makes or breaks the progress and success of the enterprise.
 All three paths to majority ownership and potential effective CEO title have a common problem here: none of them can do the three essential tasks of the effective CEO without help.
 The help, and the degree to which it is needed, is usually a function of the experiences, vision and team development available to the CEO.

 For the startup CEO especially, the needs for outside help and advice are critical.
 For those who have never navigated the breadth and growth of their enterprises before, seeking advice and guidance from others who have already do it is central to success.
 No CEO is an island.